rdfshapes/shacl-sparql/README.md

 ### Build the validation engine only (Java source)

-This is the recommended build.\
-All features will be available, but the SHACL parser (written in Scala) will not be rebuilt.
+The SHACL parser (written in Scala) will not be rebuilt.

 From the current directory (must contain the `pom.xml` file and `src` directory):
 ```